-- A. This appliance does not have a pilot.
-It is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand. - B. BEFORE OPERATING smell all around the appliance area for gas.
+- A. This appliance is equipped with an ignition device which automatically lights the pilot.
+Do not try to light the pilot by hand. - B. BEFORE OPERATING smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.